 Other laws include making sure your company name is unique, setting up in-country bank accounts to deposit your capital, and officially becoming incorporated before a Luxembourg notary public.

-Benefits of a Luxembourg Subsidiary Setup
+Benefits of Setting Up a Luxembourg Subsidiary

 Once you follow all Luxembourg subsidiary laws and start operating your business, you can enjoy multiple benefits.
 Subsidiaries can run independently from your parent company, protecting the parent company from any costly litigation or mistakes.
 This arrangement also benefits the subsidiary as you can choose the best structure that fits Luxembourg’s culture.